Diane Jenkins: 2010–2011

 In January 2012, more evidence is brought to the attention of Ronan Malloy (Jeff Branson), indicating Nikki Newman killed Diane Jenkins in self-defense.
 However, further video evidence shows that it was Nikki's then-husband Deacon Sharpe (Sean Kanan) who delivered the fatal blow from a rock to Diane's head, finally resolving the death investigation of Diane Jenkins.

-2022
+2022-present

-In March 2022, it was revealed that it was Diane who had been sending Jack mysterious text messages to informing him about the death of his son Keemo Volien Abbott (Philip Moon) and the existence of his long-lost granddaughter Allie Nguyen (Kelsey Wang).
-After Jack left Los Angeles, she sent Jack a text, informing him that he shouldn't have left LA and she would help him give Allie some time to get to know him.
+In March 2022, it was revealed it was Diane who had been sending Jack mysterious text messages to inform him about the death of his son Keemo Volien Abbott (Philip Moon) and the existence of his long-lost granddaughter Allie Nguyen (Kelsey Wang).
+After Jack left Los Angeles, she sent him a text, informing him that he shouldn't have left LA and she would help him give Allie some time to get to know him.
 Later, she visited Allie at her father Keemo's house after purchasing it under her alias, Taylor Jensen.
 After meeting Jack and Allie at her new home, Diane reveals herself to Jack and reveals to Jack that she faked her death with the help of Deacon Sharpe.
+She later decides to return to Genoa City and stays at The Grand Phoenix hotel, run by Phyllis Summers (Michelle Stafford).
+As a result of Diane’s decision, Nikki Newman, Phyllis Summers, and Jack’s sister, Ashley Abbott, join forces to try and run her out of town, but their attempts fail.
+Diane eventually reconnects with her son, Kyle Abbott (Michael Mealor), and becomes romantically involved with his father, Jack Abbott (Peter Bergman) again.
+Jack and Diane get so serious that Jack proposes.
+Diane is hesitant at first, but later says yes to Jack.
+Jack and Diane then announce their engagement to everyone at the Genoa City bicentennial.